Conquerix/wirenix/README.md

 more dynamic, look into Tailscale/Headscale.
 - Peers cannot have multiple keys.
 If this is a desirable feature I may think of adding it, but I cannot think of a good reason for it.
+- There's no testing infrastructure in place right now, and plenty of untested scenarios.
+- Currently this will create empty `sops` and `age` top level attributes in your config if you don't already have them.
+It has to do with some terrible hackery I did in `wire.nix` to prevent infinite recursion.
+If any wizards out there want to send in a patch it would be mutch appreciated!

+# License
+This project is licensed under the MPL 2.0

 # Glosary
 ## ACL